 Country: Europe, DE, Germany

-"The National Electric Code (NEC) has its own unique logic.
+- Erie Patriot - Highly Recommended to Anyone Interested in the Electric Code"The National Electric Code (NEC) has its own unique logic.
 Totally humorless, rigorously honest and forthright, Aristotelian rather than Platonic, it undergoes revision after revision, always looking to keep up with innovations.
 It is scrupulously aware of its mandate to promote safety and yet not be afraid to spin out into new regions of electronics knowledge."
 Those are the opening sentences of chapter 3 of a new book by Master Electrician David Herres, titled, "2011 NEC Chapter-by-Chapter."
 Call me a nerd for actually enjoying a book like this, and call me a highbrow for appreciating the profundity of such insightful prose.
 I make no apology.
 Would you normally expect to experience writing like that from an electrician?
 Not to denigrate electricians or other tradesmen (after all, I began my career as an electrician), but comparisons between Aristotelian and Platonic philosophical bents are the realm of literature students.
 To that end, I wrote to Mr. Herres to delicately probe his background beyond that of electrical work.
 In fact, he has a Bachelor's Degree in English literature - no surprise there.

 Far from what you might expect of a book bearing this title, the text is very readable in its goal of explaining the overall strategy of chapter order and structure, while delving deep into the details as necessary to make notoriously difficult concepts understandable.
 Far from being a rote regurgitation of chapter and verse, David effectively combines his obvious mastery of the electrical code with his writing skill to guide the reader - typically someone in the process of studying for taking the Master's Electrician exam - through the complexity and succinctness of each item of code while offering advice on how to locate pertinent information needed to pass the test.
 Of course the advice applies not just for exam takes but also to field practitioners on a day-to-day basis.
 No, "2011 NEC Chapter By Chapter" is not a novel by any means, but it is about as close as you could hope find in a book whose mission is to explain such a massive bureaucratic publication conceived of and written by committees.